metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

     @{[$self->immediate(...)]}
 ```

-This will automatically link the variables and relevant option to be the same
+This will automatically link the variables and relevant options to be the same
 as the current template.

 Better still, these methods are made available within a template simply as a